 - You must return a signed copy of the client care letter.

 - Once all of the documentation is in place, your papers and instructions have been received and the relevant fee paid (where payment in advance is required), the instructions have been accepted and the barrister can proceed with your case.
+A timeframe for advisory work can then be agreed.

 For more information about the Public Access Scheme and how it works, please see the Bar Standards Board’s public access guidance for the public here.